 How to give management the goods in only a few minutes

 This workshop is designed for managers, officers, analysts, and specialists at all levels of the organization, who are responsible for providing briefings to managers and senior executives.
 Whether you have some or no experience with briefings, you will learn techniques to design and make presentations that are brief, while addressing the executive’s concerns and achieving the desired outcome.

 This workshop provides tools and checklists that will help you to prepare for a succinct briefing that is to the point, on target and achieves your objective.
 You will learn about your audience, and how their information needs are often quite different than what you may want to tell them.
 The structure of the briefings will be centered around addressing three questions: What?
 So what? and Now what?
-You will have the opportunity to practice what you learn, and a few hours will need to be allocated for homework/assignment outside the course hours.
+You will have the opportunity to practice what you learn and receive feedback, as a few hours will be allocated for assignments during the course hours.

 - Why provide a briefing